 Result: Work on The Great Garuda has halted for now.
 A smaller project, called NCICD II is currently under way, focusing purely on flood defence (rather than combining it with housing).

-Construction of Eko Atlantic City, Lagos Nigeria, and artist's impression of completion
+Construction of Eko Atlantic City, Lagos Nigeria

 Eko Atlantic City includes residential, commercial and financial properties in a project combining coastal protection and city expansion.
 Eventually providing housing for 250,000 people, it has an 8.5km-long sea wall, dubbed the Great Wall of Lagos, to protect Nigeria’s capital from coastal erosion and rising sea levels.